This is going to be fun! A nice piece of inconsequential weirdness to ring in the new year.

 Nimoy moves on to Grand Duke Vladimir, a surviving Romanov descendant who lives in Paris and was the heir assumptive to the Russian throne.
 He gives a very diplomatic reply to questions of Anderson's identity.
 He's very calm and reassuring as he says that she can't be Anastasia and it would take too long to explain why he thinks that.
 Next up Prince Frederick of Saxe-Altenburg who has been a consistent supporter of Anna Anderson, who he's known for forty-six years and believes that she is Anastasia.
 These interviews add little to the 'some Romanovs are for her, some are against her' line we got earlier.

-Back to the Manahans, Dr Manahan (who, by the way, is neither blue nor naked) says that he wants reputable historians to recognise his wife as the Grand Duchess.
+Back to the Manahans, Dr Manahan (who, by the way, is neither blue, nor naked, nor radioactive) says that he wants reputable historians to recognise his wife as the Grand Duchess.
 In the loud clear voice of someone talking to the hard of hearing, he asks Anna Anderson if she'd like that too.
 She shakes her head.
 "I spit on!" she says.

-I in of like the old girl, honestly.
+I kind of like the old girl, honestly.

 Back again to one of the be-turtlenecked journalists, who is now gesturing with a pipe.
 He claims that we will never know if Anna is Anastasia, as it is not 'too late'.
 It could never be checked.
 Not an unreasonable position for the late 1970s, but with modern DNA sequencing… Nope!